OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 A simple Angular app built with [openvidu-angular](api/openvidu-angular/) library allowing us to develop a powerful videconference frontend.
 See code [here](https://github.com/OpenVidu/openvidu-call/tree/master/openvidu-call-front).

+- `services/guards/navigator-guard.service.ts`: service in charge of checking if the navigation to an specific route is allowed verifying the user authentication.
+- `services/
+- `services/call.service.ts`: service in charge of the OpenVidu Call environment information.
+- `services/auth.service.ts`: service in charge of the authentication process.
 - `services/rest.service.ts`: services for requesting OpenVidu Tokens to the application's backend.
+- `services/http-interceptor.service.ts`: service for adding the authentication token to the HTTP requests.
 - `components/home`: component with the home screen, where the user can define the session name and join it.
 - `components/call`: component with the videoconference screen.
 - `components/admin-dashboard`: component with the admin dashboard.